cocos/cocos-docs/en/publish/custom-project-build-template.md

 ## Extend The Build Process

-To extend the build process, it needs to be implemented in the **package**.
+If users wants to extend the build process, it needs to be implemented in the **package**.
 If you are unfamiliar with the package, you can refer to [this document](../extension/your-first-extension.md) to quickly create a new package.

+This section is based on v2.0.7, and if the user is using a version between v2.0.0 ~ v2.0.6, please refer to the [old version document](https://github.com/cocos-creator/creator-docs/blob/7e50ccd4aab0f1b60fcc8fe029c650b6833e63d3/en/publish/custom-project-build-template.md#extend-the-build-process).

 Open the `main.js` script in the package and add an event handler for `Editor.Builder` in the `load` and `unload` method: